alfredosc8/BasicTV/README.md

-Join the IRC chat at #basictv on Freenode [here](http://webchat.freenode.net/?channels=#basictv).
-IRC channel wasn't properly set up before, everybody should have been able to speak, and should now.
+Join the IRC chat at #basictv on Freenode [here](http://webchat.freenode.net/?channels=#basictv) or the Matrix group chat at #BasicTV:matrix.org

-Pretty rough around the edges, not a working testnet yet, but it'll be working okay soon enough (4/30/17)

 # BasicTV